Graduate Course Offerings

 The importance of languages to scholars is incalculable in the process of research through their careers.
 Unlike other language courses, which attempt to balance the acquisition of the four skills (reading, writing, speaking, and listening) in a communicative way, this class will focus primarily on the development of reading proficiency.
 Students will be provided with extensive work with the most common lexical items in Spanish; practice with recognizing the main processes of Spanish derivational morphology (how words are formed from other words); an analytical approach to Spanish syntax (sentence structure); applying familiar reading comprehension techniques to reading tasks in the target language; and daily reading and translation exercises.

-SPAN 5356.D01 - Seminar in Hispanic Culture, Dr. Susan Larson
+SPAN 5356 - Seminar in Hispanic Culture

-MW 10:00 am - 11:50 am
+Days/Time: Online, MW 10:00 am - 11:50 am

 Time, Space and Memory in Hispanic Cinema

 This course introduces students to cinematic formal elements, genre, and narrative structure with the purpose of 1) developing the basic skills of film analysis; and 2) learning how to teach film and audiovisual culture in their own classes.
-Students will be introduced to the basic “building blocks” of cinema (narrative structure, mise-en-scene, cinematography, sound and editing) and reflect on some key concepts that explain how films create the times, spaces and memoryscapes that shape the Hispanic collective imaginary.
+Students will be introduced to the basic “building blocks” of cinema (narrative structure, mise-en-scene, cinematography, sound and editing) and reflect on key concepts that explain how films create the times, spaces and memoryscapes that shape the Hispanic collective imaginary.
 This course will be conducted primarily in Spanish.

 Summer II 2025